IBM/secure-chatbot-interactions-using-security-verify/README.md

 - Click `Assistants` icon on the top left corner of Watson Assistant screen
 - Click `Create assistant`.
 - Give a name for your assistant, optionally enter a description and click `Create assistant`.
 - On the just created Assistant screen, click the `Preview` button.
 Make a note of `integrationID`, `serviceInstanceID` and `region`from the link provided under the section `Share this link`.
+These will be used in next step.
 - Close the window using the `x` button placed just below the user icon on the top right corner.
-- In Assistants page, under `Integrations` section (bottom right corner of the screen), click `Integrate web chat`.
-- Click on `Create` button.
-- Click on `Embed` tab.
-Copy and save the `script` in a text file.
-In this script, you will need to update `integrationID`, `serviceInstanceID` and `region` as noted from Preview link earlier.
-- This code snippet will be used in the E-commerce Portal UI.

 ### 6. Deploy E-Commerce Portal Application
 **Login to your OpenShift cluster from command line**